-Martin’s first introduction to poker arrived as he turned 18.
-At the time, poker was on the fast rise and it was almost impossible to ignore its progression in popularity.
-During this “poker boom”, Martin started playing home games with friends along with free tournaments online.
-He fell in love with the competitive aspect of the game and the fact that there was plenty of room to improve and gain a significant edge over opponents.
+Martin’s first introduction to poker came as soon as he turned 18.
+At the time, poker was booming and it was impossible to ignore its progression in popularity.
+Martin started playing home games with friends as well as freeroll tournaments online.
+He fell in love with the competitive aspect of the game and the fact that there was plenty of room to gain a significant edge over opponents.

 The following years, Martin kept racking up big results both online and on the live circuit all over the world.
 His great success on the European Poker Tour, breaking a record by reaching the final table in three main events all in one season, earned him the Online Qualifier of the Year Award along with a runner up finish as the EPT Player of the Year.
 He also became the first Swedish player ever to crack top ten on the well-respected Global Poker Index (GPI) leader board.

 The final table would unfold a lot differently than planned.
 Without any eliminations, Martin found himself short of only seven big blinds and was just a single hand away from being knocked out.
 Fortunately, his preparation made him keep his composure and patiently wait for the right spots to turn things around.
 The first day ended after twelve hours of intense play.
 With three players remaining, Martin would come in second in chips and play down to the winner the following day.

 Riding the momentum from the comeback on the previous day, the second day only lasted four hours.
 Martin stood victorious in a field of 6,683 players and had won the WSOP Main Event title and $10,000,000.
 His outstanding performance got praised all around the poker world and he received an award for the best “Tournament Performance of the Year” at the European Global Poker Index Awards in Malta and got inducted into the “Swedish Poker Hall of Fame”.